 Next up on the list is Verbling.
 Verbling is identical to italki in nearly every way.
 They also provide a platform where you can book classes directly from a teacher.
 You can read through their bios, watch an intro video and book classes.

 The biggest differences are that there are fewer teachers on Verbling compared to italki and that they are usually more expensive.
-The average price for a tutor on Verbling is $21/hour and if you’re looking for someone charging less than $10/hour, there are currently only two options.
+The average price for a tutor on Verbling is $21/hour and if you’re looking for someone charging less than $10/hour, there are currently only three options.
 There are significantly more tutors on italki that charge less money.

 That said, there are also lots of tutors for learning Chinese – currently 254.